Chevrolet Equinox 2010-2017: problems to watch out for, engines, pros and cons, photos

 Check for recalls at the NHTSA website.

-2010-2017 Chevrolet Equinox Engines: Both the Terrain and Equinox come with a standard direct-injected 182-hp 2.4L 4-cylinder Ecotec engine (codes LAF, LEA or LUK).
+2010-2017 Chevrolet Equinox Engines: The Equinox come with a standard direct-injected 182-hp 2.4L 4-cylinder Ecotec engine (codes LAF, LEA or LUK).

 Chevrolet Equinox 2.4L engine Chevrolet Equinox 2.4L Ecotec engine.

-An optional direct-injected V6 is also available: The 2010-2012 Equinox and Terrain come with the 264-hp 3.0L V6 (LF1, LFW), while the 2013-2017 models have the 301-hp 3.6L V6 (code LFX).
+An optional direct-injected V6 is also available: The 2010-2012 Equinox comes with the 264-hp 3.0L V6 (LF1, LFW), while the 2013-2017 models have the 301-hp 3.6L V6 (code LFX).

 Direct Fuel Injection means that the fuel is injected directly into the engine combustion chambers at high pressure, which improves the fuel efficiency.
 Read also: Pros and cons of buying a car with Direct Injection.